Don’t Overlook Shoulder Holsters

-To many, they are about as popular as spoiled milk and as useful as a dial telephone or typewriter.
-I’m an advocate of shoulder holsters, or “underarm” holsters, as some refer to these designs, but I acknowledge their weaknesses; however, I just prefer them for their strengths.
+To many, shoulder holsters are about as popular as spoiled milk and as useful as a dial telephone or typewriter.
+But I’m an advocate of shoulder holsters, or “underarm” holsters, as some refer to these designs.
+I acknowledge their weaknesses; however, their strengths outweigh their weaknesses.
 Anyone contemplating concealed carry should be well informed about all aspects of these designs.

-For the most part, many leading authorities condemn shoulder holsters.
-Their reasons are multiple, but the main objection has to be simple comfort.
-There is no question that shoulder holsters are an acquired taste, maybe like escargot, but I know French citizens who don’t like to eat snails, so education and explanation is certainly necessary.
+For the most part, leading authorities condemn shoulder holsters.
+Their reasons are numerous, but the main objection is comfort.
+There is no question that shoulder holsters are not for everyone.

-Many shoulder holster designs are uncomfortable, while others are probably too complicated for the average end-user.
+Many shoulder holster designs are uncomfortable, while others are probably too complicated for the average user.
 They may require too much attention in order to get the design to fit properly.

-The beginning for anyone contemplating any kind of shoulder holster is to understand that they are different from all other holster designs in terms of ready fit.
+Anyone contemplating any kind of shoulder holster needs to understand that they are different from all other holster designs in terms of ready fit.
 Hip holsters are pretty much good to go the moment you take them out of the packaging.
 Shoulder holsters are far more involved.

 My personal opinion is that wearing a shoulder holster is much like wearing a light backpack or book bag.
-There are backpacks that can be tiring in very short order and there are those that work well, even with moderately heavy loads, for far, far longer.
+There are backpacks that can be tiring in very short order and there are those that work well, even with moderately heavy loads, for far longer.
 The key seems to be in getting everything in tune with your body style and profile.
-Getting any shoulder holster properly fitted requires patience and time as well as trial and error adjustments, but a full-length mirror also helps.
+Getting any shoulder holster properly fitted requires patience, time, and trial and error.
+A full-length mirror also helps.

-You have to watch and examine how the holster hangs along your sides as well as how badly it prints over your back and shoulders through the covering garment.
+You have to watch and examine how the holster hangs along your sides as well as how badly it prints once you put on a covering garment.
 Go through a series of movements and then go back to the mirror and see how well everything stays in place or where it moves to, so you can figure out further adjustments.

-Probably the biggest group of critics of shoulder holsters is square range trainers and instructors, and organizations offering action-oriented handgun competition.
+Probably the biggest group of critics of shoulder holsters are range trainers, instructors and organizations offering action-oriented handgun competition.
 The reasons are simple and they all start with the word, “SAFETY.”

 Firearms instructors routinely work with a line of shooters facing an impact berm.
 Almost all shoulder holsters operate like cross-draw holsters, meaning that during the drawstroke, the gun at some point will be held horizontally and pointed straight away from the side of the shooter.

 If you are standing to my left and I experience a negligent discharge while removing my blaster from its (left side) shoulder holster, you stand a good chance of catching the bullet.
 Such things have a tendency to ruin reputations and drive insurance rates through the roof.
-Not to mention, really complicate the rest of our day.
+Not to mention really complicate the rest of your day.

 The same goes for most any competition venue requiring the use of a holster and a handgun because of the proximity of the range officers and onlookers.